-Electronic It includes: equipment and machinery electrical generators and motors; electrical transformers; static converters and inductors; electricity distribution or control apparatus; lighting equipment; electrical ignition or starting equipment; and electrical signalling equipment.
+Electronic equipment and machinery It includes: • electrical generators and motors; • electrical transformers; • static converters and inductors; • electricity distribution or control apparatus; • lighting equipment; • electrical ignition or starting equipment; and • electrical signalling equipment.
 Employees Refers to persons working for the ADI or RFC.
-It includes: persons paid a retainer, wage or salary; working proprietors and partners; full-time and part-time employees; permanent, temporary and casual employees; managerial and executive employees; employees absent on paid or prepaid leave; and employees on workers' compensation who continue to be paid through the payroll.
-It excludes: persons paid by commission only (i.e. a retainer/wage/salary is not paid); contractors paid on invoice; non-salaried directors; self-employed persons such as consultants or contractors who are not employees of this business; and volunteers.
-Employer contributions into superannuation Refers to all contributions made by employers on behalf of employees into superannuation funds, including additional salary sacrificed superannuation contributions.
-It includes: all contributions incurred (gross of contributions tax) that are due to contributions made in respect of award, superannuation guarantee and enterprise bargaining agreements; and contributions arising from salary sacrifice agreements.
-Means bills of exchange that create a contingent liability for the endorser to pay out the funds conditional on the bearer/holder demanding payment.
-Means securities, as defined by the Australian Accounting Standards, that evidence a residual interest in the assets of an entity after deducting all its liabilities.
+It includes: persons paid a retainer, wage or salary; working proprietors and partners; full-time and part-time employees; permanent, temporary and casual employees; managerial and executive employees; employees absent on paid or prepaid leave; and • employees on workers' compensation who continue to be paid through the payroll.
+It excludes: persons paid by commission only (i.e. a retainer/wage/salary is not paid); contractors paid on invoice; non-salaried directors;

+self-employed persons such as consultants or contractors who are not employees of this business; and volunteers.
+Employer contributions into Refers to all contributions made by employers on behalf of employees into superannuation funds , including additional salary sacrificed superannuation contributions. superannuation It includes: all contributions incurred (gross of contributions tax) that are due to either self-managed superannuation funds or other superannuation funds; contributions made in respect of award, superannuation guarantee and enterprise bargaining agreements; and contributions arising from salary sacrifice agreements.
+Endorsed (bills of exchange) Means bills of exchange that create a contingent liability for the endorser to pay out the funds conditional on the bearer/holder demanding payment.
+Equity securities Means securities, as defined by the Australian Accounting Standards, that evidence a residual interest in the assets of an entity after deducting all its liabilities.
 It includes: preference shares; and hybrid securities treated as equity.
-Means pre-determined charges that are imposed in the event of a breach of contract by the customer.
+Exception fees charged Means pre-determined charges that are imposed in the event of a breach of contract by the customer.
 It includes fees for: late payment; insufficient funds in a deposit account; and overdrawn credit limit where there is no overdraft facility.
 It excludes fees for: overdrawn accounts with a pre-arranged overdraft facility; and break fees charged.
-Means any repayment amount by which actual repayments exceed scheduled repayments during a specified period.
-Means an arrangement where the lender or its agent negotiates an exclusive arrangement with a borrowing counterparty.
+Excess repayments Means any repayment amount by which actual repayments exceed scheduled repayments during a specified period.
+Exclusive contract Means an arrangement where the lender or its agent negotiates an exclusive arrangement with a borrowing counterparty.
 The borrower pays a set upfront fee for exclusive access to borrow from the lender's securities portfolio.
-Means a dwelling that has been previously occupied.
-Means the value of all liabilities that a borrower has owing to the ADI or RFC .
-Occurs where a new loan is obtained to replace an existing loan that was provided by a different lender (e.g. for ADIs , a lender that is not within the regulated ADI itself).
+Existing dwelling Means a dwelling that has been previously occupied.
+Exposure size Means the value of all liabilities that a borrower has owing to the ADI or RFC .
+External refinance Occurs where a new loan is obtained to replace an existing loan that was provided by a different lender (e.g. for ADIs , a lender that is not within the regulated ADI itself).

 For housing , it includes refinancing an existing loan for the same residential property .
 It excludes: refinanced housing loans used for a different residential property .
-Refers to non-recurring, irregularly scheduled and declared dividends which are separate from the normal dividend cycle of this ADI or RFC .
+Extraordinary/ special dividend Refers to non-recurring, irregularly scheduled and declared dividends which are separate from the normal dividend cycle of this ADI or RFC .
 The dividend is disproportionately large relative to the recent level of normal dividends paid.